Date(s) - Sunday, July 11, 2021 - Sunday, August 1, 2021

 My interests have encouraged my journey into the studies of food and cultures and cuisines.
 Living communally for many years exposed me to initiation practices in all my spiritual pursuits.
-I have explored the world of natural healing techniques and therapies, Massage, body work, clearing, cultivation of the heart essence through dakini wisdom, Tibetan teachings and practices.
+I have explored the world of natural healing techniques and therapies, Massage, body work, along with the study of many spiritual traditions.
 Astrology has also been playing a major role which deepens and enriches my spiritual pursuits.
 My gratitude goes out to holding a vision and cultivating trust and faith and believing I have discovered my soul’s purpose, which I am finally actualizing today.

 This place I call home just north of Santa Fe, sits on a small mesa above the Chupadero Valley, laced with many arroyos all around me and in a small subdivision called Tesuque.

 It is private, with 360 degree expansive views of the Sangre de Cristo mountain range to the east, the Jemez mountains to the west, and the Rio en Medio River Valley to the north, which leads to trails and waterfalls.
 I am surrounded by many arroyos and places to tuck into and explore.
 The night is a glorious wonder, full of stars and the milky way.